 Students can monitor their course grades on My Platt College.
-Final grades are released by the Registrar via My Platt College at the end of each quarter, once students have completed their end-of-course evaluations.
+Final grades are released by the Registrar via My Platt College at the end of each quarter.
 Students may also request an official transcript from the Registrar.

 A. Student Attendance Requirements for Online Learning Courses (eCourse), Blended Learning Courses (eCombination), and Web-Enhanced/Face-To-Face (eCompanion) Courses